vanhoefm/modwifi/README.md

 * [AWUS036NHA](http://www.amazon.com/dp/B004Y6MIXS?tag=modwiffir-20)
 * [WNDA3200](http://www.amazon.co.uk/dp/B009XSPZ0U?tag=modwiffir-20)
+* [Azurewave AW-NU138](https://wikidevi.com/wiki/AzureWave_AW-NU138).
+Confirmed to work by a user.
+It's a mini size type without external connector.
-* [TP-Link WN722N v1](https://wikidevi.com/wiki/TP-LINK_TL-WN722N) (The newer v2 version is not compatible with ModWifi because it no longer uses an Atheros chip.
-Be sure to buy the v1 version.)
+* [TP-Link WN722N v1](https://wikidevi.com/wiki/TP-LINK_TL-WN722N).
+Note that the newer v2 version is not compatible with ModWifi because it no longer uses an Atheros chip.
+Be sure to buy the v1 version.

 This work was the result of the paper [Advanced Wi-Fi Attacks Using Commodity Hardware](https://lirias.kuleuven.be/bitstream/123456789/473761/1/acsac2014.pdf) presented at ACSAC 2014. *If you use these tools in your research, please reference this paper.* Most code is open source, and contributions are welcome.
 The code of the constant jammer can be requested but is not available publicly.
 Don't worry, we won't bite.